With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • special complex seams.

-In parallel with the operation and after it, transfusion of blood, saline solutions is carried out.
-Intensive therapy is aimed at preventing the development of disseminated intravascular coagulation and multiple organ failure.
+In parallel with the operation and after it, blood and saline solutions are transfused.
+Intensive therapy is aimed at preventing the development of DIC and multiple organ failure.

 Parenchymal bleeding is a threat to life and health.
-Severe bleeding, which may not be recognized and lead to large blood loss, will not stop on its own.
-Requires urgent surgical care.
-It is important to be very wary of the signs described above and seek immediate medical attention.
-In this situation, the count goes for hours, not even for days.
+Serious bleeding, which may go unrecognized and result in significant blood loss, will not stop on its own.
+Requires emergency surgical care.
+It is important to be very wary of the signs described above and seek medical help immediately.
+In this situation, the count is in hours, not even in days.

 Signs of parenchymal bleeding and first aid

 Parenchymal bleeding is the process of hemorrhage into the body cavity, that is, internal.
-This phenomenon can provoke mechanical damage or some form of disease.
+This phenomenon can provoke mechanical damage or some forms of disease.
 This condition can be dangerous to human life and health.
-If there is a severe internal hemorrhage, such as after a car accident, the person needs a life-saving surgery.
+If there is severe internal bleeding, such as after a car accident, a person needs surgery to save his life.

 General characteristics of internal bleeding